ansible-collections/overview/README.rst

 * The ``ansible/ansible`` (`ansible-base`) repository only contains:

-  * The core Ansible programs, ``ansible-{playbook,galaxy,doc,test,etc}``
+  * The core Ansible programs, ``ansible-{playbook,galaxy,doc,test,etc}``.
-  * Some documentation
+  * Some documentation.
-  * A tiny subset of modules and plugins to allow for a functioning controller
+  * A tiny subset of modules and plugins to allow for a functioning controller.
-  * Together this will be known as ``ansible-base``
+  * Together this will be known as ``ansible-base``.
 * The rest of the modules and plugins have been moved into various "collections"

   * Ansible Collections:

     * Can be released independently of ansible-base and Ansible, at whatever release cycle/cadence the collection maintainer prefers.
-    * Will have their own repo (GitHub, GitLab, etc) with dedicated backlog, ie no more shared massive issue & PR backlog
+    * Will have their own repo (GitHub, GitLab, etc) with dedicated backlog, ie no more shared massive issue & PR backlog.
-    * Should still have CI testing and in many cases can be tested more thoroughly
+    * Should still have CI testing and in many cases can be tested more thoroughly.

 * The released package of Ansible 2.10 will pull in ``ansible-base`` and the various community collections that were previously a part of ``ansible/ansible``